ibm-cloud-docs/dl/ha-dr.md

 ## High availability for customer {{site.data.keyword.dl_short}} connections
 {: #high-availability-customer}

 Your {{site.data.keyword.dl_short}} connections are location specific.
 It is up to you to set up any High Availability or Disaster Recovery plans that are required.
+See this link for how to design Diversity to achieve HA with Direct Link https://cloud.ibm.com/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link

 ## Disaster recovery
 {: #disaster-recovery}

 In the event of a catastrophic failure impacting an entire region, and the {{site.data.keyword.dl_short}} physical link between on-premises and {{site.data.keyword.cloud}} was in that region, you would experience an outage.
 If you require a highly available connection to {{site.data.keyword.cloud}}, it is imperative that you have a redundant connection in a second region.
 If you decide to rely on a single connection, it is recommended that you back up all configuration elements in case you would ever have to recreate your {{site.data.keyword.dl_short}} gateway and virtual connections.
+See this link for how to design Diversity to achieve HA with Direct Link https://cloud.ibm.com/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link

 ### Backing up {{site.data.keyword.dl_short}} gateways for disaster recovery
 {: #disaster-recovery-dl}